QuestionAndAnswer/Toastman/README.md

 # Toastman

-Toastman allows reues separate requests in Postman collection and run them one by one in any order.
-Toastman using Newman to run all requests and working as a wrapper.
-So this package should not limit your usual Newman workflow, but extend it instead.
+Toastman is postman collection processor to extend standard postman capabilites.
+It allows to chain and reuse requests from postmna collection, call them in different orders to cover all API use case scenarios.
+It just takes original Postman collection V2, searching all the requests inside and building new fake collection that is might be passed to Newman.

 ## Installation